trycourier/courier-js/packages/courier-js/README.md

               <code>Track</code>
             </td>
             <td align="left">
-                Event ingested by Courier that triggers an automation or supplies inline payloads within an existing automation workflow.
+                Event ingested by Courier can be used to<a href="https://www.courier.com/docs/automations/designer/"> trigger an automation</a> or supply inline payloads within an <a href="https://app.courier.com/automations">existing</a> automation workflow.
             </td>
         </tr>
         <tr width="600px">